Two more test positive for COVID-19 in U'khand

-Two more persons, including a healthcare worker at AIIMS, Rishikesh have tested positive for COVID-19 in Uttarakhand, taking the number of confirmed pandemic cases in the state to 50.
-Two new positive cases of COVID-19 were detected in Dehradun district on Saturday night, a health department bulletin said on Sunday.
+Two more persons, including a healthcare professional, at AIIMS, Rishikesh have tested positive for COVID-19 in Uttarakhand, taking the total number of coronavirus cases in the state to 50.
+Two new positive cases of COVID-19 were detected in Dehradun district late on Saturday night, a health department bulletin said on Sunday.

-One case was confirmed by a testing lab at the Doon Medical College and the other by a lab at AIIMS Rishikesh, it said.
-One of the two latest patients is a healthcare worker who worked in the Urology Department of AIIMS, Rishikesh, the bulletin added.
+One case was confirmed by the testing lab at the Doon Medical College and the other by the lab at AIIMS, Rishikesh, it said.
+One of the two latest patients is a nursing officer who worked in the OPD of the Urology Department of AIIMS, Rishikesh.

+He felt symptoms of coronavirus on April 24 and his test reports came in late on Saturday night.
+Swab samples of all the staff at the ward where he worked have been taken and they have all been quarantined, Dean of AIIMS UB Mishra said.

+New patients are not being admitted at the ward, he said.
+The nursing officer seems to have contracted the infection from some asymptomatic person.

 - READ MORE ON: